 Oard, D.W., Sakai, T., and Kando, N.: Celebrating 20 Years of NTCIR: The Book, Proceedings of EVIA 2019. pdf

-Please have a look and send your constructive comments to firstname.lastname@example.org by August 15, 2019 (AoE).
+Please have a look and send your constructive comments to email@example.com by August 15, 2019 (AoE).
+Alternatively, you can tweet what you think using hashtag #ntcirbook .
 Meanwhile, the chapters will also go through a reviewing process.
 We plan to give a copy of the Springer book to every NTCIR-15 participant in December 2020!